Our Cabela’s Apprenticeship Program is an opportunity for students to gain experience doing research that addresses real issues centered around:

 - supporting ecosystem conservation

 Funding for apprentices typically averages about $3,000, but other levels of funding are considered if justified in the application.
-Applications are emailed to all students in January and are due back in February.

 The program is a partnership among Cabela’s, Nebraska Game and Parks Commission, and the University of Nebraska-Lincoln, with funding provided by Cabela’s.